 Andrew Yang’s VAT would apply to all Americans, including low and middle-income taxpayers.
 Although VATs are generally regressive, the regressive effect of Yang’s VAT is offset somewhat by the use of the revenue to pay his freedom dividend.

-The financial transaction taxes proposed by Sanders, Harris and Yang would fall disproportionately on the wealthy (who have more financial assets) but it would also be borne by foreigner taxpayers, who hold about 20% of U.S. long-term securities.
+The financial transaction taxes proposed by Sanders, Harris, Warren, and Yang would fall disproportionately on the wealthy (who have more financial assets) but it would also be borne by foreigner taxpayers, who hold about 20% of U.S. long-term securities.
 A financial transactions tax does not present significant valuation difficulties because the tax is imposed when the securities are sold or exchange.
 It also would not face constitutional challenge.
 However, it could affect market liquidity and would be borne to some extent by the middle class.

 Assets held anywhere in the world would be included in the net worth measurement, including residences, closely held businesses, assets held in trust, retirement assets, assets held by minors, and personal property with a value of $50,000 or more.

 The estimate for Sanders’ proposal is from Emmanuel Saez and Gabriel Zucman, two economists at the University of California, Berkeley, with whom both the Sanders campaign consulted as he developed their proposals.
 The estimate for Warren’s proposal is from Simon Johnson (former Chief Economist for the International Monetary Fund), Betsey Stevenson (Professor of Economics and Public Policy at University of Michigan), and Mark Zandi (Chief Economist at Moody’s Analytics).
 See also note 2.

 These are estimates produced by Emmanuel Saez and Gabriel Zucman.